 Some prescription medications may be used to help treat comorbid diagnoses and symptoms such as depression, anxiety, and obsessive-compulsive disorder.
 Addressing these comorbid diagnoses and symptoms can help decrease the use of unhealthy eating behaviors as a way of coping with the associated symptoms.

-Some medications that reduce anxiety can be helpful in addressing anxiety around eating.8 Additionally, some selective serotonin reuptake inhibitors (SSRIs) and antidepressants have shown helpfulness in decreasing binging and self-induced vomiting.8 Some medications may also assist in stimulating appetite or maintenance of weight.8 More research is needed on the use of medications in the treatment of eating disorders, including OSFED.
+Some medications that reduce anxiety can be helpful in addressing anxiety around eating.8 Additionally, some selective serotonin reuptake inhibitors (SSRIs) and other antidepressants have shown helpfulness in decreasing binging and self-induced vomiting.8 Some medications may also assist in stimulating appetite or maintenance of weight.8

 Hospitalization & In-Patient Treatment

-In cases of severe symptoms, hospitalization or in-patient treatment care may be an option.
+In cases of severe symptoms, hospitalization or in-patient treatment may be an option.
 This type of stay may entail stabilization of any urgent medical needs along with a treatment team consisting of therapists, dietitians, psychiatrists, and other healthcare providers.
 The treatment team will likely provide plans to follow including therapeutic support in the group and individual settings, a meal plan, and medication management.
 Additionally, support with meals may occur.

 Self-Coping Methods